MelodyJoy7/myproject/README.txt

-For user 2.
+User 2 changed it again.
 This is the read me file.
 Penguins are the best!
-Line1
+Line3
 Line2
-Line3
+Line1